redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 ### Primary database and internal secondary index

-RediSearch supports indexing data within Redis.
-Hashes and RedisJSON documents in Redis represent actual data items.
-You can declare secondary indexes to support various queries on the data in Redis.
+You can represent your data model using Redis hashes and RedisJSON documents.
+You can then declare secondary indexes to support various queries on your data set.
 RediSearch 2.0 updates indexes automatically whenever a hash/JSON document (that matches the indexes) is updated.

 ### Geo-distributed search